myStery24/flutter-thebabyshop-app/README.md

 - Bug fixed: Users can access the home screen even in the sign up screen passwords do not match
 - Bug fixed: Search results
 - Updated discount rate and shipping fees
-- Update version code and version name
+- Updated version code and version name

 ## Getting Started